phpextra/sorter/README.md

 ## License information

-    See the file LICENSE.txt for copying permission.
+See the included LICENSE file for copying permission.